 Modifications with Props

-Folded blanket: since Locust Pose requires you to balance your weight in your pelvic region, which might feel uncomfortable for your hip bones.
-Place a folded blanket under your hips and pubic bone for extra cushion.
+Folded blanket: Locust Pose requires you to balance your weight in your pelvic region, which might feel uncomfortable for your hip bones.
+Place a folded blanket under your hips and pelvis for extra cushion.

-Strap: want to try Bound Locust, but your shoulders are just too tight?
-Grab a strap and stretch it across your low back.
+Strap: Want to try Bound Locust, but your shoulders are just too tight?
+Grab a strap and stretch it across your lower back.
 Bring your hands as close together as possible, then lift up into Bound Locust (as described above), holding onto the strap with your arms straight and reaching back.

 Advanced Variations of Locust Pose